GuduleLapointe/w4os/readme.txt

 - Auth with avatar credential (as fallback to wp auth).
   Create new WordPress user if auth by avatar
+- Login page (with grid FirstName, LastName and password).
+  Optional redirect of standard login page
-- option to use WordPress name as avatar name (in this case, lock WordPress name changes once an avatar is set)
+- Option to use WordPress name as avatar name (in this case, lock WordPress name changes once an avatar is set)
 - Create avatar from standard wp-admin/profile.php page
+- Use avatar profile pic
 - Check if avatar password is properly updated after a password reset request
-- integrate web asset server
 - sidebar grid info and grid status widgets

 #### Middle term